2.18. Import Products

 The topmost option on this page is First row in file contains field names but not values.
 Obviously it should be checked if first row of file contains data, otherwise un-check this option.

-Please note, if you check 'Regenerate Product Combinations' checkbox you get the newly-created product combinations with overwritten prices, quantities and other combination data.
+Please note, if you select "Regenerate Product Combinations" checkbox you get the newly-created product combinations with overwritten prices, quantities and other combination data.

 There are two available identifier - EAN or Reference - check which one is used in your import file.